NITCbase/nitcbase.github.io/docs/Roadmap/Stage04.md

 <details>
 <summary>BlockAccess/BlockAccess.cpp</summary>

-Implement this function by looking at the algorithm given in the [design docs](../Design/Block%20Access%20Layer.md#blockaccess--linearsearch).
+Implement the `BlockAccess::linearSearch()` function by looking at the algorithm given in the [design docs](../Design/Block%20Access%20Layer.md#blockaccess--linearsearch).

 </details>